Rajat-shrimal/Rajat-shrimal/README.md

 - 🌱 **I’m currently learning about :** *Diving deeper into predictive modeling, specifically focusing on building and deploying churn prediction models.*

-- 👯 **I’m looking to collaborate on:** *joining open-source projects that use data science to solve real-world problems, especially in areas like sustainable technology or FinTech.*
+- 👯 **I’m looking to collaborate on:** *joining open-source projects that use data science to solve real-world problems, especially in areas like sustainable technology or FinTech*

 - ⚡ **Fun fact:** *I am tea ☕ Positive.*
 <!--